 - What niche topic can you focus on in your educational series?

-Your answers to these questions will help you shape and build a successful and nurture-driven education email series.
+Your answers will help you shape and build a successful and nurture-driven education email series.

 One of the biggest and most commonly missed opportunities in e-commerce email marketing relates to order confirmation and receipt emails.
 Although these emails are typically some of the most successful emails for brands in terms of open rates, they are surprisingly underutilized.